 Environment variables can be used to set any of the following (and much more):

 - SMTP to enable email alerts

-- A Secret Backend to manage your Airflow Connections and Variables
+- A secrets backend to manage your Airflow connections and variables

 - Customize your default DAG view in the Airflow UI (Tree, Graph, Gantt etc.)

 This guide will cover the following:

 - How to set environment variables on Astronomer

 - How environment variables are stored on Astronomer

 - How to store Airflow connections and variables as environment variables